-For EDTMP-Na, two bacterial reverse mutation tests (Study Report (1981a) and Study Report (2012)) are reported which are considered reliable and, taken together, comprise key information for in vitro mutagenicity in bacteria.
-There were no indications for gene mutations in Salmonella typhimurium strains TA1535, TA1537, TA98, TA100 and TA 102 with and without metabolic activation.
+There is one bacterial reverse mutation test available which was performed using EDTMP-CaNa and similar to OECD TG 471 (Study Report, 1981d).
+The test yielded negative results for the bacterial strains TA1535, TA 1537, TA98 and TA100 with and without metabolic activation.
+However, neither an E.coli WP2 strain nor the Salmonella typhimurium tester strain TA102 have been included in the test.
+For EDTMP-Na two bacterial reverse mutation tests (Study Report (1981a) and Study Report (2012)) are reported which are considered reliable and, taken together, comprise key information for in vitro mutagenicity in bacteria, as results are available for all recommended five bacterial strains.
+In line with the test performed with EDTMP-CaNa, there were no indications for gene mutations in Salmonella typhimurium strains TA1535, TA1537, TA98, TA100 conducted with EDTMP-Na.
+In addition, results with the 5th strain TA102 exposed to EDTMP-Na were also negative with and without metabolic activation.